 I’ve always been a sucker for men with incredible strength-to-weight ratios.
 My husband, a wiry 5´11˝, coming in at 139 pounds on a good day, has the most gorgeous, well-defined arms I’ve ever laid eyes on.
 They’re not huge, but they’re capable of amazing feats.
 One of my favorite things in the world is watching him climb or build stuff, those biceps fully engaged, forearms pumped.
 It’s like he becomes this force of nature, one with whatever he’s doing, master of his universe.
 It’s beauty in motion.

-by Joy Martin (this piece is printed in Volume 11, “Choss, Solos, and Reflection” Get your copy, or subscribe HERE) Banner photo of Sanni climbing in Wild Iris, Wyoming by Ted Hesser
+by Joy Martin (this piece is printed in Volume 11, “Choss, Solos, and Reflection” Now out of print) Banner photo of Sanni climbing in Wild Iris, Wyoming by Ted Hesser